Should An Out of Hours Culture Be Banned?

 How to Manage an ‘Out of Hours’ Company Culture

-Unfortunately, as a company there’s little you can do to stop people from working ‘out of hours’, but at Liberty Mind we do believe it should be down to the individual, and not a company expectation.
+Unfortunately, as a company there’s little you can do to stop people from working ‘out of hours’, but I believe it should be down to the individual, and not a company expectation.

 People should be given the support they need to do their best work.
 This doesn’t come from a control and fear environment, but where people are given flexibility to work in a way that helps them thrive.

-We conducted a short poll on Twitter, and discovered many people are not comfortable with being contacted by their workplace ‘out of hours’.
-We asked, “Are you happy to be contacted about work ‘out of hours’ ie weekends, evenings, holidays?”
+I ran a short poll on Twitter, and discovered many people are not comfortable with being contacted by their workplace ‘out of hours’.
+The poll asked, “Are you happy to be contacted about work ‘out of hours’ ie weekends, evenings, holidays?”

 If you’re trying to manage an ‘out of hours’ culture here’s a few ways you can ensure you handle the situation to nurture your company culture to be positive rather than negative.